Don't Say a Word: Plot

 After Nathan takes Elisabeth out of the sanatorium, she remembers certain events regarding the gang.
-It is revealed that Elisabeth's father was the gang member who double crossed the others and kept the gem.
-However, other members of the gang later found him and ordered him to reveal where he had hidden the gem, subsequently pushing him in front of a subway train right in front of his daughter (Elisabeth) when she was a little girl.
-The gang members were arrested immediately, and Elisabeth escaped with her doll in which the gem was hidden.
-She also remembers that the required number, 815508, is the number of her father's grave at Hart Island and that her doll is placed beside him in the coffin.
-She explains that she had stowed away on a boat that was taking her father's coffin for burial in Potter's field on Hart Island, where the gravediggers put the doll, named Mischka, inside.
+It is revealed that Elisabeth's father was the gang member who double-crossed the others and kept the gem.
+However, they later tracked him down and ordered him to reveal where he had hidden it, subsequently pushing him in front of a subway train right in front of his daughter (Elisabeth) when she was a little girl.

+The gang members were arrested and Elisabeth escaped with her doll, in which the gem was hidden.
+She also remembers the required number, 815508, is her father's grave number at Hart Island and that her doll was placed beside him in the coffin.
+She explains that she had stowed away on the boat that was taking her father's coffin for burial in Potter's field on the island, where the gravediggers put the doll, named Mischka, inside.

-Nathan and Elisabeth steal a boat to reach Hart Island.
+Nathan and Elisabeth appropriate a docked boat to reach Hart Island.
 The gang members track them down and demand that Nathan give them the number they want.
 Elisabeth reveals the number and Patrick orders his companion to exhume her father's coffin after releasing Jessie.
 He finds the doll and the gem hidden inside it.

-He then decides to kill Nathan and Elisabeth, but Cassidy arrives before he can shoot them.
-Patrick's companion is shot by Cassidy, but Patrick manages to wound her.
-Taking advantage of the confusion, Nathan takes the gem from Patrick and throws it into an open mass grave.
-Nathan kicks Patrick into the grave, and then triggers a collapse of its sides, filling the grave with dirt and burying Patrick alive.
+Before Patrick can kill Nathan and Elisabeth, Cassidy arrives.
+Patrick's companion is shot by the officer, but Patrick manages to wound her.
+Taking advantage of the confusion, Nathan takes the gem from him and throws it into an open mass grave.
+He kicks Patrick into it, and then triggers a collapse of its sides, filling the grave with dirt and burying him alive.
 Nathan reunites with Aggie and Jessie, thanks Cassidy, and invites Elisabeth to live with them.